nguyenphuminh/catniff/README.md

 # Catniff

 Catniff is an experimental tensor ops library and autograd engine made to be Torch-like (its name is a play on "catnip" and "differentiation").
-This project is heavily in-dev currently, so keep in mind that APIs can be completely unstable and backwards-incompatible.
+This project is heavily under development currently, so keep in mind that APIs can be completely unstable and backwards-incompatible.

 ## Setup